Diversity and Inclusion in Leisure Forum Overview

-AUSactive, in partnership with Aquatic and Recreation Institute, Belgravia Leisure, Belgravia Foundation, Collective Leisure, Pride in Sport Australia, and Royal Life Saving – Australia delivered an event that was more than a forum, it was a movement.
+AUSactive partnered with Aquatic and Recreation Institute, Belgravia Leisure, Belgravia Foundation, Collective Leisure, Pride in Sport Australia and Royal Life Saving Australia to deliver the event.

 Why This Forum Matters

-As Chris Alexander, General Manager at AUSactive, reminded us:
+As Chris Alexander, General Manager at AUSactive, shared:

-“The evidence-based programs presented were truly inspiring and it was fantastic to profile initiatives to hundreds of industry colleagues.
-We need to see these scale up to ensure no-one misses out on their ability to exercise.”
+“The evidence-based programs presented were truly inspiring.
+It was fantastic to showcase initiatives to hundreds of industry colleagues.
+We need to scale these efforts so no one misses out on the ability to exercise.”

 Voices That Inspired Change